 With 175 Velo Bleu bike stations in the greater Nice Côte d’Azur area, and 125 km of bike lanes, it’s a great way to travel.
 It’s also cheap.

 In all honesty, however, I find it confusing to figure out these bike share programs, but once you do figure it out, you can use it every day.
-The way it’s supposed to work is that you register online on the Velo Bleu site and get a code, which you can then enter into any Velo Bleu bike station around the city and grab a bike.
+The way it’s supposed to work is that you register online on the Velo Bleu site and get a code.
+You can then enter the code into any Velo Bleu bike station around the city and grab a bike.

 The way it worked for me was that I screwed up and had to go to the Velo Bleu office at 17 Avenue Thiers, across from the train station and get them to sort it out.